-In the Institute for Family’s webinar The Future of Funding: Cultivating Community Partnerships, co-hosts Matt Anderson, Institute for Family Director and Sandra Gasca-Gonzalez, Vice President, Center for Systems Innovation at The Annie E. Casey Foundation, address these topics with webinar panelists, Rumeli Banik, Senior Program Officer for Child Well-being at the Doris Duke Charitable Foundation, Michael Finley, a member of the Executive Leadership Team at the W. Haywood Burns Institute, and Bryan Samuels, Executive Director of Chapin Hall of the University of Chicago.
+In the Institute for Family’s webinar The Future of Funding: Cultivating Community Partnerships, co-hosts Sandra Gasca-Gonzalez, Vice President, Center for Systems Innovation at The Annie E. Casey Foundation, and Matt Anderson, Former Institute for Family Director, address these topics with webinar panelists, Rumeli Banik, Senior Program Officer for Child Well-being at the Doris Duke Charitable Foundation, Michael Finley, a member of the Executive Leadership Team at the W. Haywood Burns Institute, and Bryan Samuels, Executive Director of Chapin Hall of the University of Chicago.

 The co-hosts asked the panelists what it takes to build strong partnerships between funders and grantees to fuel the type of community-led innovation that leads to healthy, equitable conditions for children and families.